dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 ![ASP.NET Core Module](aspnet-core-module/_static/ancm-inprocess.png)

 A request arrives from the web to the kernel-mode HTTP.sys driver.
 The driver routes the native request to IIS on the website's configured port, usually 80 (HTTP) or 443 (HTTPS).
-The module receives the native request and passes control to IIS HTTP Server (`IISHttpServer`), which is a processing layer that converts the request from native to managed.
+The module receives the native request and passes it to IIS HTTP Server (`IISHttpServer`).
+IIS HTTP Server is an IIS in-process server implementation that converts the request from native to managed.

-After the IIS HTTP Server layer processes the request, the request is pushed into the ASP.NET Core middleware pipeline.
+After the IIS HTTP Server processes the request, the request is pushed into the ASP.NET Core middleware pipeline.
 The middleware pipeline handles the request and passes it on as an `HttpContext` instance to the app's logic.
 The app's response is passed back to IIS, which pushes it back out to the client that initiated the request.

 ### Out-of-process hosting model